slip-slap/slip-slap.github.io/_posts/2019-12-14-math-structure-linear-algebra-introduction.md

 #### Galois
-1. the origin of linear algebra is affine geometry.
+1. The origin of linear algebra is affine geometry.
 Because of affine geometry, we found linear algebra.
 After that, linear algebra is be treated as a independent branch.
-2. Linear algebra is just a tool for computation.
+2. Linear algebra is just a tool for computation, **It can used to deal with so many problems, just as a tool to calculation, don't be afraid**.
 3. We are so familiar with the computation of addition, minus, multiplication,division, but not too familiar with calculus, derivative, least familiar with matrix compuation. **As a mathematican, we shoud not